RogueWarrior34/SetterGetterGenerator/README.md

 ## Usage
 1. Clone this repository to your local machine or download the source code.

-2. Build the project using your preferred Java development environment, or compile the source code manually.
+2. Build your project using your preferred Java development environment, or compile the source code manually.

 3. Run the Setter/Getter Generator with the following command: